What Does Fiji Time Mean? (& What You Need to Know About It)© FijiPocketGuide.com

 How Will Fiji Time Affect Your Trip to Fiji

 Fiji Time is an effect that is felt by both visitors and the locals.
+It certainly took us aback when we first visited Fiji, but now we’ve learned to embrace it and even enjoy it!
 However, to people coming from the hustle and bustle of the busy Western world, Fiji Time can feel a little annoying at first.
 If you like schedules, plans and set itineraries, then you might find it a little hard to adjust to Fiji Time.
-However, the locals (and visitors once they get used to it), see Fiji Time as living life: not rushing it.
+On the other hand, the locals (and visitors once they get used to it), see Fiji Time as living life: not rushing it.

 Organising a Time to Do Something

 In resorts, however, you won’t have to wait too long, as activities and entertainment tend to stick a little better to a schedule.
-(Even then, most times that are stated in resort entertainment schedules are a ballpark figure).
+(Even then, most of the times stated in resort entertainment schedules is a ballpark figure).
 Regardless, for resort activities like island excursions, we suggest you be ready on time.

 It’s likely that the only time you will need to be “on time” during your Fiji holiday is for your outward flight.
 Locals understand the urgency of this, but be sure to emphasise the time you need to arrive at the airport.